 Idha, bhikkhave, bhikkhu santaṃ vā ajjhattaṃ satisambojjhaṅgaṃ ‘atthi me ajjhattaṃ satisambojjhaṅgo’ti pajānāti, asantaṃ vā ajjhattaṃ satisambojjhaṅgaṃ ‘natthi me ajjhattaṃ satisambojjhaṅgo’ti pajānāti; yathā ca anuppannassa satisambojjhaṅgassa uppādo hoti tañca pajānāti, yathā ca uppannassa satisambojjhaṅgassa bhāvanāya pāripūrī hoti tañca pajānāti.

-Here, bhikkhus, a bhikkhu understands: “The awakening factor of (right) mindfulness is present in me,” or understands: “The awakening factor of mindfulness is not present in me.”
+Here, bhikkhus, a bhikkhu understands: “The awakening factor of (right) mindfulness is present in me,” or understands: “The awakening factor of (right) mindfulness is not present in me.”
 He/she understands how the unarisen awakening factor of right mindfulness comes to arise, and how the arisen awakening factor of right mindfulness comes to fulfillment through development.

 Steps to Practice- (Right) Mindfulness functions here as the foundational regulator of the awakening factors.
 It is not bare attention alone, but sustained, lucid awareness capable of holding experience without distortion.
 When right mindfulness is weak, other factors cannot mature properly; when strong, it provides the stability required for investigation, effort, and balance.
 This reflexive knowing prevents both negligence and complacency in practice.